PinewoodPip/epip/docs/patchnotes.md

 - Added something awesome to Fort Joy

-#### Technical stuff so it doesn’t look like I’m doing nothing:
+#### Technical stuff so it doesn't look like I'm doing nothing:
 - Added utility methods for initializing “Features”
 - You can now specify required filesystem overrides and mods for features, with them automatically disabling themselves if these are missing
 - Removed GetCharacterDodge function
 - Rewrote character sheet resistances script
 - Rewrote script for enemy health bar
-- Moved Majora’s compatibility to its own script
+- Moved Majora's compatibility to its own script
 - Added Game.Character library for character-related stuff
 - Moved a lot of old calls to Client
 - Started work on a library that allows the creation of UIs purely in lua (no swf/actionscript editing)